 Our expertise in international aviation regulatory policy and research gets results

-Our clients include individuals, Australian and foreign companies, national associations, international non-governmental organisations and insurers that need an expert understanding of the policies behind and best strategic use of local and international aviation laws to pursue their aviation and aerospace priorities.
+Our clients include individuals, Australian and foreign companies, national associations, international non-governmental organisations, and insurers that need an expert understanding of the policies behind and best strategic use of local and international aviation laws to pursue their aviation and aerospace priorities.

 We are proud to provide aviation legal services to a variety of Australian and international law firms in addition to private clients.

 Our services extend to the subject matter of:

 airport planning and development